-Rotator Cuff Injuries are common and in fact effect most people in their life.
-The pain from the rotator cuff can be both sharp and specific or dull and hard to pinpoint.
-The pain and/or weakness can effect you with a variety of things from putting up dishes, playing with your kids, working out and everything in between.
+Rotator Cuff Injuries are common and in fact affect most people in their life.
+The pain can be both sharp and specific or dull and hard to pinpoint.
+Maybe you are wondering what the treatment for a torn rotator cuff is and/or maybe you want to know about some rotator cuff exercises which we discuss below.
+Rotator cuff pain and/or weakness can affect you with a variety of things from putting up dishes, playing with your kids, working out and everything in between.
 Please read below to find out the symptoms of rotator cuff injuries, what you can do to relieve your pain and/or weakness, as well as find out the most effective treatment for rotator cuff injuries...

 Your shoulder is a ball and socket joint and the four muscles of the rotator cuff (supraspinatus, infraspinatus, teres minor, and subscapularis) are responsible for not only moving the ball on the socket but for compressing the ball on the socket so your arm can move.
 While it is a ball and socket joint you shouldn't think of the socket as very deep.
 It is more like a golf ball on a tee.
 With all of the muscles having to work very hard to move the arm, compress the ball on the socket, and all working in a very small space with other bones and ligaments there are lots of opportunities for the shoulder to get injured.